jozzdart/prf/README.md

 - You can access `.cachedValue` instantly after initialization.
 - If no value was stored yet, `.cachedValue` will be the `defaultValue` or `null`.

 ✅ Best for fast access inside UI widgets, settings screens, and forms.
-⚠️ Not suitable for use across isolates — use `Prfy<T>` if you need isolate safety.
+⚠️ Not suitable for use across isolates — use `Prfi<T>` if you need isolate safety.

 ### 🚀 Quick Summary